YashMasane/Real-vs-AI-generated-image/README.md

  ***Try application [here](https://ai-generated-image-detector.onrender.com/)***.

- The app allows you to upload images and classify them as either AI-generated or real.
+ The app allows you to upload an image and tag it as either AI-generated or real.

 ### Usefulness of the Project 📈